-29.26.
-Councillor representations on appeals against planning decisions
+26. Councillor representations on appeals against planning decisions

-- 269.1 Where a councillor wishes to support an appellant on any appeal against a Council decision on a planning matter, that councillor shall as a matter of courtesy give written notice of theirhis or her intention to the Monitoring Officer and Executive Head of Service Planning Development Manager, as well as the appellant.
-Where the appeal is to be dealt with at an inquiry, the written notice shall be delivered to the Monitoring Officer and Planning Development Manager and the appellant not less than five working days before the start of the inquiry - 269.32 Councillors proposing to support an appellant at an appeal must in addition make it clear to the planning inspector that they are appearing in their personal capacity and not as a spokesperson for the Council.
+- 26.1 Where a councillor wishes to support an appellant on any appeal against a Council decision on a planning matter, that councillor shall give written notice of his or her intention to the Monitoring Officer and Executive Head of Service, as well as the appellant.
+Where the appeal is to be dealt with at an inquiry, the written notice shall be delivered not less than five working days before the start of the inquiry. - 26.2 Councillors proposing to support an appellant at an appeal must in addition make it clear to the planning inspector that they are appearing in their personal capacity and not as a spokesperson for the Council.